How to Choose Pottery Glaze – A Beginner Glaze Guide

 Underglazes on Pottery

-Overglaze does exactly as it sounds where you would apply the overglaze over the piece that already has a glazed and fired surface.
+Overglaze does exactly as it sounds: you apply it over the piece that already has a glazed and fired surface.
 Many potters describe overglaze as enameled decoration because the colors fuse with the glaze.
-You choose overglazes when you want to add accents to your ceramic piece.
+You use overglazes to add accents to your ceramic piece.

-Lusters act as a type of overglaze that you would apply over vitrified or a glaze-fired ceramic.
-Previously, we talked about lusters being a metallic glaze that isn’t microwave-friendly.
+Lusters are a type of overglaze that you apply over vitrified or glaze-fired ceramic.
+Previously, we talked about lusters being metallic glazes that aren’t microwave-friendly.
 Some potters have said lusters can be food-safe, but they don’t offer the durability required.
-You can get lusters in a variety of finishes that include platinum, gold, silver, and mother of pearl.
-If you choose a luster glaze, you should wear a respirator because this glaze has toxic fumes in its liquid form.
+You can get lusters in a variety of finishes, including platinum, gold, silver, and mother-of-pearl.
+If you choose a luster glaze, you should wear a respirator because it emits toxic fumes in its liquid form.

-When you choose lusters, you need to consider the surface properties because this glaze takes on the qualities of the surface.
-If you have a matte surface, it will become matte, or if shiny, you will have a shiny surface.
+When you choose lusters, you need to consider the surface properties because this glaze takes on the surface’s qualities.
+If you have a matte surface, it will remain matte; if it’s shiny, it will stay shiny.
 You can use lusters on ceramics and glass.

 Overglazes and Lusters are fired at low temperature, Cone 018 or 020.